Scandinavian Journey: Featuring Norway and Denmark

 - Smithsonian Journeys to Milford Sound, South Island, New Zealand

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

 Travel on and off the beaten path in Scandinavia’s cosmopolitan cities and breathtaking landscapes and experience the Midnight Sun as it illuminates long summer days.
 In Denmark’s Copenhagen stroll the historic streets, see City Hall Square, and behold the dazzling crown jewels at Rosenborg Palace.
 Visit the nearby port city of Elsinore, immortalized in Shakespeare’s Hamlet, and tour Karen Blixen’s house and museum.

 Crossing into western Norway, see breathtaking fjords with soaring snowcapped mountains, lush forests, and deep crystalline waters, which you’ll experience by foot, ferry, coach, and rail.
 Highlights include a cruise through dramatic Geirangerfjord, a World Heritage site, and a thrilling ride on the Flam Railway.
 Farther south, in picturesque Bergen, tour the lively fish market and the 14th-century Hanseatic merchants’ quarter, a World Heritage site.
-Conclude in Oslo, where you’ll learn about Norway’s seafaring history and contemporary culture through tours of the Historical Museum, Frognerpark, and the Viking Ship Museum.
+Conclude in Oslo, where you’ll learn about Norway’s seafaring history and contemporary culture through tours of the National Gallery, Frognerpark, and the Viking Ship Museum.